aa-fiu-classes/tcn-6430-web/lab-3-build-micro-cdn.md

 ```
 zone "delegated.domain.name" {
-  type "master"; // bind has also concept of "slave" that automatically sync's zone from master (not part of the lab)
+  type master; // bind has also concept of "slave" that automatically sync's zone from master (not part of the lab)
   file "/etc/bind/full.path.to.the.zone.db";
 };
 ```